AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     // If we want to use phi elsewhere, we must create an array in which to return the solution
     // phi_inout.define(grids, dmap, 1, 1, MFInfo(), factory);

+    // If we want to supply a non-zero S we must allocate and define it outside the solver
+    // S.define(grids, dmap, 1, 0, MFInfo(), factory);
+    // Define S here ...

     // set initial velocity to U=(1,0,0)
     AMREX_D_TERM(vel[0].setVal(1.0);,
                  vel[1].setVal(0.0);,